 - Red sanding sugar or other sprinkles for decoration

-Beat egg whites on medium-high speed using a mixer for several minutes until peaks form.
-Gradually add 1/4 cup of the sugar to the egg whites until mixture holds stiff peaks, approximately 2-3 minutes.
+- Beat egg whites on medium-high speed using a mixer for several minutes until peaks form.
+Gradually add ¼ cup of the sugar to the egg whites until mixture holds stiff peaks, approximately 2-3 minutes.

-In a separate bowl, add almond paste and remaining 3/4 cup sugar and mix on medium speed until almond paste is broken up and both ingredients are well combined.
+- In a separate bowl, add almond paste and remaining ¾ cup sugar and mix on medium speed until almond paste is broken up and both ingredients are well combined.
 Add butter and mix for a few minutes until light and creamy.

-Pour half of egg white mixture into butter mixture and fold in.
+- Pour half of egg white mixture into butter mixture and fold in.
 Repeat with remaining half of egg white mixture.

-Spread dough from one of the bowls into the prepared baking pan and smooth top (batter layer will be very thinly-spread).
-Bake for 8-10 minutes (mine took about 8), until batter has just set and a toothpick comes out clean.
+- Spread dough from one of the bowls into the prepared baking pan and smooth the top.
+The batter layer will be very thinly-spread.
+Bake for 8-10 minutes, or until batter has just set and a toothpick comes out clean.
 Using excess parchment paper sticking out from beneath the cookie layer, lift layer out of pan and place on wire rack to cool.

 - Melt white chocolate using a double boiler or in twenty-second intervals in the microwave, stirring after each interval.
 Spread a thin layer on top of the cookie "plank".
 Sprinkle sanding sugar or other sprinkles/decorations on top of melted chocolate and place the pan back in the refrigerator until chocolate has set.
-Once chocolate has hardened, slice (see note) and serve!
+Once chocolate has hardened, slice (see note) and serve.